 - 1. Read 4-H General Regulations. - 2.
 Rocks should be found by the members.
 No purchased rocks should be exhibited. - 3.
-The standard size exhibit box should be wooden 18"x24"x31⁄2".
-All specimens are to be arranged across the narrow (18") dimension of the exhibit box, making the exhibit 18" across the top and 24" deep.
-If the box has a sliding plexiglass cover, it must be removable from the top.
-Screws, locks or other devices that would prevent judges from removing cover should not be used. - 4.
-Each exhibitor is required to identify each display box by placing an identification label bearing name, county and number of specimens in the upper left hand corner of the plexiglass cover (inside-use clear double sided tape to adhere gummed labels) and by attaching a label with the same information to the lower right corner of the box (outside).
-The inside label should indicate if this exhibit is in the beginning or intermediate phases. - 5.
-Specimens should be labeled with the number of the specimen, date collected, specimen name or description, locality (county) where collected.
-Labels are available at the Extension Office. - 6.
-Specimens should be mounted in the box by the proper groups rocks, minerals, fossils. - 7.
+The exhibit box should be 18" x 24" x 31⁄2".
+Plexiglas covers are required.
+Boxes with glass covers WILL NOT be accepted.
+All specimens are to be arranged across the narrow (18") dimension of the exhibit box, making the exhibit 18" across the top and 24" deep exactly.
+If a box has a sliding Plexiglas cover, it must be removable from the top.
+Screws, locks, or other devices that would prevent judges from For Lapidary classes 5300-5304 only, the dimensions of the box should be appropriate for the display, but should not exceed 18"x24"x31/2". - 4.
+Each exhibitor is required to identify each display box by placing an identification label bearing name, county and number of specimens in the upper left hand corner of the plexiglass cover and by attaching a label with the same information to the lower right corner of the box (outside). - 5.
+Geology specimens should be labeled with the number of the specimen, date collected, specimen name or description, and locality (county only) where collected.

+- 6. All specimens must be collected in the state of Kansas (only exception-see #8) during the current 4-H year, which will be allowed starting on the day after the conclusion of the State Fair. - 7.
+Specimens should be mounted in the box by proper groups: rocks, minerals, fossils.
+Fossils must be identified to the Phylum, Class and Genus level (if possible.or part if Genus cannot be determined).
+The Genus specimen name is to begin with a capital letter and the whole specimen's name must either be italicized or underlined, not both.
+Species name is not required however, if a species name is used it must be all lowercase and either italicized or underlined, not both.
+The words "Phylum, Class, Genus" on labels are to be spelled out, not abbreviated.
+More than one specimen of the same kind of rock or mineral or species of a fossil may be exhibited if this duplication represents different geological formations.
+Specimen label must show this distinction (Fort Hays limestone, not just limestone; calcite from the Greenhorn Formation, not just calcite; Phylum: Brachiopoda Class: Articulata Genus: Composita from the Morrill Limestone Member, not just Phylum: Brachiopoda Class: Articulata Genus: Composita). - 8.
 Out-of-state specimens may be exhibited in a marked section of display box, but these are not to compromise the major portion of the exhibit.
 Out-of-state specimens will not be considered in the judging, nor will they count in the minimum number for the class.
 Although the exhibition of only the current year's collection is encouraged, each specimen should have a value in itself.
 The "rare find" or unusual specimens may be used in the more advanced collection. - 8.
 All exhibits will be divided during judging into Jr. Division (those 12 years of age and under as of January 1) and Sr. Division (those 13 years and older as of January 1).
 A Grand Champion and Reserve Champion will be selected from each division.